matkv/matkv.github.io/Android.md

 myName?.nickname = nickname_edit.text.toString()
 ```
 This means we don't need to actually touch the textview itself, we set the value of our binding variable, and this is the one that is accessed in the view.

+## ConstraintLayout

+Constraint -> a connection or alignment to another UI element, to the parent layout, or to an invisible guideline.

+Advantages of using ConstraintLayout:

+* Responsive to screens and resolution
+* Usually results in a flatter view hierarchy
+* Optimized for laying out its views
+* Free form - we can place views anywhere, and the editor helps add constraints

+There are three types of constraints:

+* Fixed constraints: represented by a straight line in the design view.
+We specify a specific dimension.
+A common use for fixed constraints is margin.
+* Wrap content: represented by a line of '>' in the designer.
+The view expands only as much as needed to fit its contents.
+* Match constraints: represented by a zig-zag line.
+The more constraints are of this kind, the more the layout can adapt to different screen sizes and orientations.

+Right clicking a view in the designer gives us additional option, for example to center the view again.

+If we don't specify the position for a view, it always appears at (0,0) in the parent.
+With absolute positioning, we specify the actual coordinates of the view.
+In relative positioning, we specify where the view goes in relation to the parent and other views.

+Views can relate to each to each other using fixed constraints such as margins.
+A more powerful way to position views is using **relative constraints** where we specify a relationship between views.

+Adding bias gives a preference or more weight to a constraint - like adding a stronger spring that pulls on the view from one side.

+* Fixed constraint -> A constraint that is specified using a hardcoded number.
+* Adaptable constraint -> A constraint that defines a relationship in relative and weighted terms.
+* Aboslute positioning -> Positioning is numerical, such as the position in x,y coordinates.
+* Relative positioning -> Views are positioned by specifying a relationship to other views.